 - Getting mobile transactions and operations back to the main server-side database

 Above listed issues occur on behalf of network interrupts, keeping a database that offers better reliability and resists connection loss is a better option in this case.

-When you think of scaling your application, you think of adding more resources in form of servers and making the database engine more efficient.
+When you think of scaling your application, you think of adding more resources in the form of servers and making the database engine more efficient.
 The database should be able to utilize the resources and handle the parallel processing, that means the Database must be multi-threaded.

 Multithreading allows a database to schedule parallel tasks on the available resources and minimize the workload on the server-side.
 Apart from multithreading, Distributed Design of a database is significantly important for scalability.